 Attuned care in the first years of life is critical for optimal brain and body development, for intellectual, social and emotional intelligence.
 Allan Schore stresses the role of the attachment processes in the infant-caregiver interactions in determining the “neurological bridge” between emotion and reason built as the infant develops

 John Bowlby was the first psychologist who started an extensive study on attachment.
-Bowlby’s evolutionary theory of attachment suggests that children come into the world biologically pre-programmed to form attachments with others, because this will help them to survive.
+Bowlby’s evolutionary theory of attachment suggests that children come into the world biologically pre-programmed to form attachments with others because this will help them to survive.
 Four basic characteristics that basically give us a clear view of what attachment really is.
-They include a safe heaven, a secure base, proximity maintenance and separation distress.
+They include a safe and secure base, proximity maintenance, and separation distress.

-What if these attachment needs were not met by the primary care giver who in most cases is the mother.
-Are gay parents aware and equipped to meet the needs of tiny helpless babies whose basic needs is milk and human warmth.
-Unless they have been trained and are lucky to have live-in woman helping, either a family member or good caring nannies the child could end up having severe attachment issues.
+What if these attachment needs were not met by the primary caregiver who in most cases is the mother.
+Are gay parents aware and equipped to meet the needs of tiny helpless babies?
+Their constant need for comfort and nourishment.
+I doubt it.
+Wisely they should invest in good surrogate after birth mothering.
+Or have women in the family to help out.
+Without “good enough caring” the child could end up having severe attachment issues.

-Watch French nurse, Sonia Rochel give her signature Thalasso Baby Bath which mimics the warmth and security of the womb, making baby feel relaxed and secure.
+Watch French nurse, Sonia Rochel gives her signature Thalasso Baby Bath which mimics the warmth and security of the womb, making baby feel relaxed and secure.

-In her blog Katy Brou calls it the The Silent Epidemic of Attachment Disorder “Science has only recently demonstrated that unless kids (and other mammals) are given deep emotional connection (“attachment”) from birth by parents or others, infant neurological systems just don’t develop well.
+In her blog, Katy Brou calls it The Silent Epidemic of Attachment Disorder “Science has only recently demonstrated that unless kids are given deep emotional connection from birth by parents or others, infant neurological systems just don’t develop well.
 The infant brain literally requires programming by an adult’s eyes and facial expressions to begin to program its own neurons.”

-Attachment Disorder often involves “developmental” injury to the brain stem in the womb or before age 5, which no one involved ever knew happened.
-We just walk around all our lives feeling hyper-sensitive to feelings.
-A lot of the damage that infants undergo is not through human evil but through sheer ignorance of timing and development needs.
+Attachment Disorder often involves “developmental” injury to the brain.
+This usually happens during the pre-verbal stage which makes it harder to pinpoint.
+Those affected don’t know what is wrong with them.
+They walk around all their lives feeling hyper-sensitive to feelings.
+A lot of the damage that infants undergo is not through human evil.
+It is through sheer ignorance of timing and development needs.

-- Allan Shore on the Effects of a secure attachment relationship on right brain development, affect regulation and mental health.
+- Allan Schore on the Effects of a secure attachment relationship on right brain development, affect regulation and mental health.

 - Barbara Ruegger‘s Handbook on Attachment Issues for more comprehensive information about attachment issues and how to address them.